Personalised business insurance

 7. It’s not all Pride and parties

-Acknowledge the serious risks that some staff face, and provide support wherever you can.
+A good first step is to acknowledge the serious risks that some staff may potentially face, and provide support wherever you can.

 8. Cultivate compassion